Dave2K18/hello-world/README.md

-# hello-world
+# Demo Project

-Hi all!
+###

-My name is David and I work as a Project manager at small SW company situated in Prague
+This repo is to practice the GitHub Flow in many ways!